suleimana/sjsws/README.md

 ```

-Here is the list of all steps required to run the exmaple program as service on your machine:
+Here is the list of all steps required to run the example program as service on your machine:

-1-  Create jar files: The first thing to do is prepear the jar file for the HelloPrintJob program that prints the world "hello" into into a temp file every 10 seconds.
-For the perpuse of this example there is a jar called "HelloPrintJob-1.0-SNAPSHOT.jar" ready to be used.
-The source code for this program is also provided under "exmaples/HelloPrintJob".
+1- Create jar files: The first thing to do is build the jar file for the HelloPrintJob program.
+The program simply prints the world "hello" into into a temp file every 10 seconds.
+For the purpose of this example there is a jar called "HelloPrintJob-1.0-SNAPSHOT.jar" ready to be used.
+In addition, the source code for this program is also provided under "examples/HelloPrintJob".
 So you can make any changes to the program and build a new jar file.

 2- Update Service.properties: Service.properties has set values such as the program location and the command used to start the java program.
-We assume that the working dirctory for this program will be  "/usr/local/myservices" . here is the full list of values:
+We assume that the working directory for this program will be  "/usr/local/myservices" . here is the full list of values:
 ````
 SERVICE_NAME=HelloPrintJob
 SERVICE_WORK_DIR="/usr/local/myservices"